Arnidovirineae

 Arnidovirineae is a suborder of viruses in the order Nidovirales.
-There are 4 families and 16 genera in the Arnidovirineae suborder.
+There are 4 families in the Arnidovirineae suborder.

 Hosts

 For species that fall under the Arnidovirineae suborder, large mammals serve as natural hosts, with sizes varying from mice to boars and horses.
-However, for 3 genera snakes and turtles serve as natural hosts.
+However, for three genera, snakes and turtles serve as natural hosts.

 Genome

 Viruses in this suborder have relatively small genomes compared to other suborders in the Nidovirales order, ranging from 12-16kb.
 These genome differences are the primary identifying factor of the suborder.
 Species of Arnidovirneae have been found all around the world.